 Knowing the dangers posed by ultraviolet radiation is a big first step.
 You are exposed to UV rays when in direct sunlight and UV rays can also reflect from water, snow, and other bright reflective surfaces.

-That said, it is important to take precautions and wear proper eye protection that can mitigate harmful UV radiation:
+That said, it is important to take precautions and wear proper eye protection that can mitigate harmful UV radiation.
+Be proactive in your vision protection during prolonged outdoor activities from overexposure to ultraviolet light with quality UV light sunglasses:

 - UV-A and UV-B blocking sunglasses